sighupio/fury-kubernetes-keycloak/README.md

 This repository has all the files needed to deploy RedHat's Keycloak in a High Availability cluster.

-This will deploy by default on the `keycloak` namespace.
-The keycloak high availabilty cluster will be form by all the `keycloak-number` pods in the namespace.
+The keycloak high availabilty cluster will be form by all the `keycloak-{number}` pods in the namespace.

 ## Requirements